dlsc-software-consulting-gmbh/jfxcentral-data/links/2024/2024-06/2024-06-07/readme.md

 ## Applications

-* [**Christopher Schnick** shared screenshots](https://x.com/crschnick/status/1797531650576048147): "XPipe 9.4 comes with a #JavaFX markdown view for notes that works through the WebView.
+* [**Christopher Schnick** shared screenshots](https://x.com/crschnick/status/1797530886289940828): "XPipe 9.4 comes with a JavaFX markdown view for notes that works through the WebView.
 It supports using external editors and updates in real time."
 Check the sources on [GitHub](https://github.com/xpipe-io/xpipe).
 * [Smartfinder now runs on Java 22](https://x.com/SerendigityInfo/status/1797164327763357725).
 It's a Desktop Search alternative to Windows Search/Mac OS Finder.

 ## Games

-* [**WebFX** published a new version of SpaceFX](https://x.com/WebFXProject/status/1797963817659600978), playable online at [spacefx.webfx.dev](https://spacefx.webfx.dev) with a few updates to make the game even more challenging for true gamers.
+* [**WebFX** published a new version of SpaceFX](https://x.com/WebFXProject/status/1797963817659600978) a game originally created by [**Gerrit Grunwald**](https://x.com/hansolo_).
+It's playable online at [spacefx.webfx.dev](https://spacefx.webfx.dev) with a few updates to make the game even more challenging for true gamers.
 More WebFX demos on [github.com/webfx-demos](https://github.com/webfx-demos).
-Game originally created by [**Gerrit Grunwald**](https://x.com/hansolo_).

 ## Components, Libraries, Tools